 “And we won’t file a lawsuit without a client’s permission,” Schnitzer adds.

 What does this mean in dollars and cents?
-If your lawyer negotiates a $60,000 settlement of your claim from an insurer, you receive two-thirds of that amount, or $40,000, while your attorney gets one-third, or $20,000.
-However, from that two-thirds amount, your medical bills are paid and you keep the remainder.
+If your car accident lawyer negotiates a $60,000 settlement of your claim from an insurer, you receive two-thirds of that amount, or $40,000, while your attorney gets one-third, or $20,000.
+However, from that two-thirds amount, your medical bills and all liens are paid and you keep the remainder.

 How do settlements for car accidents work?